hashicorp/terraform-website/content/source/docs/plugin/framework/schemas.html.md

 value is used when [accessing state, config, and plan values](/docs/plugin/framework/accessing-values.html).

-One, and only one, of the `Type` and `Attributes` properties of `schema.Attribute` is required.
-They cannot both be specified, and at least one must be.
+You must specify one of the `Type` and `Attributes` properties of `schema.Attribute`.
+You cannot specify both.

 ### Attributes